B612-Concept/b612-concept-site/content/posts/basic-blog.md

 author: content/authors/bertrand-vacherot.md

 ---
-Let me start by saying thank you to the team of students from [Northeastern’s SCOUT](https://scout.camd.northeastern.edu/) that put this beautiful site together: [Gino](https://www.ginojacob.com/), [Franny](https://www.frannykuth.com/), [Eric](https://www.erickim.io/), [Jean](https://www.linkedin.com/in/jean-zhang/), [Thomas](https://www.thomas.wang/), [Layla](https://laylabaghai.myportfolio.com/), [Shannon](https://www.linkedin.com/in/shannon-haley/) H., [Shannon](http://shannonreilly.me/) R. [Joseph](https://josephmannis.com/), [Catu](https://catalinaberretta.com/), [Andrea](https://www.linkedin.com/in/andrea-barrios-duran/), and probably others behind the scenes that I did not get to meet.
+Let me start by saying thank you to the team of students from [Northeastern’s SCOUT](https://scout.camd.northeastern.edu/) who put this beautiful site together: [Gino](https://www.ginojacob.com/), [Franny](https://www.frannykuth.com/), [Eric](https://www.erickim.io/), [Jean](https://www.linkedin.com/in/jean-zhang/), [Thomas](https://www.thomas.wang/), [Layla](https://laylabaghai.myportfolio.com/), [Shannon](https://www.linkedin.com/in/shannon-haley/) H., [Shannon](http://shannonreilly.me/) R. [Joseph](https://josephmannis.com/), [Catu](https://catalinaberretta.com/), [Andrea](https://www.linkedin.com/in/andrea-barrios-duran/), and probably others behind the scenes that I did not get to meet.
 Thank you!
 I hope your work helps spark people's curiosity to explore why B612 might be something they’ll use one day.
 I also hope that your work and what we came up with inspires others who are starting their own projects to tell their story the way they want to.
 There is no recipe.
 So do it the way that makes sense to you.
 I wish you all the best on what's next on each of your journeys!

 I think this where I’m now supposed to write this elegant blog post detailing out every single detail about what B612 is, what its core features and benefits are, what every moment of using this product will feel like, and blah blah blah blah.